The Wild Rover: Traditional

-It has also been performed and recorded by The Dubliners in 1964, The Clancy Brothers with Tommy Makem on the 1965 album “Recorded Live in Ireland”, The Pogues in their 1984 album “Red Roses for Me”, and the Dropkick Murphys' on their 2001 album “Sing Loud, Sing Proud!”
+It has also been performed and recorded by The Dubliners in 1964, The Clancy Brothers with Tommy Makem on the 1965 album “Recorded Live in Ireland”, The Irish Rovers on their 1976 album "The Irish Rovers in Australia", The Pogues on their 1984 album “Red Roses for Me”, the 97th Regimental String Band on the album Chantey Irish in 1987, the Dropkick Murphys on their 2001 album “Sing Loud, Sing Proud!”, and Lankum on their 2019 album "The Livelong Day".

 The Alexander Brothers did their own version of the song, titled "Teuchter Music", in which they compare Scottish music to country music.